Marcell Ozuna Idelfonso

 Ozuna continued to improve significantly over the next two seasons, making the All-Star team in both 2016 and 2017.
 In 2016, he hit .266 with 23 homers and 76 RBIs and 75 runs.
 He then had a veritable break-out season in 2017, hitting .312 with 37 homers and 134 RBIs.
 He won both a Gold Glove and a Silver Slugger Award as the Marlins arguably fielded the best outfield in the majors with Ozuna in left, Christian Yelich in center and Giancarlo Stanton, the NL MVP, in right.
 It should have provided a excellent bais for the Marlins to build for the future, and it seemed at first to be the plans of the new ownership group that took over the team after the season, led by Bruce Sherman and Derek Jeter but alas, they instead argued that the team was losing too much money and needed to cut payroll and immediately launched a fire sale.
 Ozuna was among the valuable assets being traded mainly for financial relief, heading to the St. Louis Cardinals on December 13th in return for a package of prospects headed by P Sandy Alcantara and OF Magneuris Sierra.

 Ozuna spent two seasons as the starting left fielder for the Cardinals in 2018 and 2019.
 He played 148 and 130 games, hitting .280 the first season, but a disappointing .240 the second; however, in terms of OPS+ there was hardly a difference between the two years: he was at 106 in 2018, and 107 in 2019.
 The power was there, with 23 and 29 homers, and he also drove in 88 and 89 runs.
-The Cardinals returned to the postseason after a four-year absence in 2019 and e was excellent in his team's win against the Atlanta Braves in the Division Series, when he hit when he hit .429 with 3 doubles, 2 homers, 6 runs and 5 RBIs.
+The Cardinals returned to the postseason after a four-year absence in 2019 and he was excellent in his team's win against the Atlanta Braves in the Division Series, when he hit .429 with 3 doubles, 2 homers, 6 runs and 5 RBIs.
 Like most of his teammates, he was stymied by the pitching of the Washington Nationals as the Cardinals were swept in the NLCS, going 3 for 16 with no run scored or RBI.
 He became a free agent after the season and on January 21, 2020 signed a one-year deal with the Atlanta Braves for $18 million.
 The Braves were looking for him to replace some of the production lost by the departure of free agent Josh Donaldson. who had turned a one-year deal in 2019 into a great season.

 - 2-time NL All-Star (2016 & 2017)